 My name is Julian Jaursch, I’m an experienced political scientist, consultant and journalist currently completing my PhD research in transatlantic affairs at Free University Berlin and Columbia University.
 I’m based in Berlin.

-I’m currently finishing up a study on U.S. federal states and their transatlantic interest representation regarding trade policy, specifically the TTIP.
-I started this PhD research in 2015, first working on it part-time before going abroad for a year to work on it full-time.
-Read more about the research on the dedicated website.
+For my PhD, I completed a study on U.S. federal states and their transatlantic interest representation regarding trade policy, specifically the TTIP.
+I started this research in 2015, first working on it part-time before going abroad for a year to work on it full-time.
+Read more about the findings and download the summary and study on the dedicated website.

 Political advocacy project

-Research, policy and political communications are the most interesting fields to me, so I’m happy to work on a know-your-rights campaign for a small NGO at the moment.
+Research, policy and political communications are the most interesting fields to me, so I’m happy to work on a know-your-rights campaign on the new EU data protection rules (GDPR) for a small NGO.
 Once I’m done with this project, I’m keen on finding a position where I can use my expertise, learn new things and work on meaningful issues.
 Also, the solitary work of my PhD was rewarding, but being part of a team again sounds more appealing.

 After my BA studies in business journalism and MA studies in European and transatlantic affairs, I worked at the secretariat of the Global Donor Platform for Rural Development and at the European Commission as a trainee.
 In both my studies and my work, I enjoyed meeting people from all over the world and getting to use both my German and English language skills.
 My goals of combining research, analysis and contemporary political issues afterwards led me to a career in political consulting in Berlin.
 Lobbying for organizations in a variety of policy fields was an interesting experience which taught me how to analyze data and put it to use for a client, how important precise communication is and what to expect when working in a team.

-2015-: PhD in Political Science at Freie Universität Berlin and Columbia University in the City of New York, USA
+2015-2018: PhD in Political Science at Freie Universität Berlin, Germany and Columbia University in the City of New York, USA

 2010-2012: Master of Arts in Political Science at the University of North Carolina at Chapel Hill, USA and Humboldt-Universität Berlin and Freie Universität Berlin, Germany